Jodie Whittaker on Who Do You Think You Are?: Everything you need to know

-Greta’s parents were George Henry Bedford and Eliza Clements.
-Looking them up on the 1911 census, Jodie discovers that George was a grave digger at St Marylebone Cemetery.
+Greta's parents were George Henry Bedford and Eliza Clements.
+Looking them up in the 1911 census records, Jodie discovers that George was a grave digger at St Marylebone Cemetery.
 His wife, Eliza, was born in Eastville, Boston, Lincolnshire.
 Looking at the names of the children, there is no sign of Walter.

 When Walter was four his mother Eliza married George Bedford.
 In all they had eight children together.
 The 1901 census shows John W Clements (Walter) aged seven living with his grandparents in Lincolnshire.
 Eliza, however, has moved in with George Bedford in Finchley, leaving her son Walter behind.
 “The idea of a little kid being left.
 It's slightly heartbreaking.
 I wonder if she saw him again.
 It would have been quite a journey to make,” Jodie says.